hillc255/ScienceQuiz/README.md

 ![Screen of unanswered question about waves used for cellphone calls.](https://github.com/hillc255/ScienceQuiz/blob/master/app/src/main/res/drawable/readme2.png)
 ![Screen of incorrect answer to the question about waves used for cellphone calls.](https://github.com/hillc255/ScienceQuiz/blob/master/app/src/main/res/drawable/readme3.png)

-View the screen capture for the Science Quiz App:
+View the video screen capture for the Science Quiz App:
 <https://vimeo.com/256995185>

 ## Motivation